PoonamHardikPatel/Flex_Slippers/README.txt

 - Test the application - Test Done...
 All Good!!!

 - Create folder in "wwwroot/images"
-- Add images in this created folder
+- Add images in this created folder and try to add images

 - Open this file and write about our fictional company.